c7f-m0d3/sandbox_compat/README.md

 }
 ```

-Now, we can now examine each of the above steps.
+Now, we can examine each of the steps.

 ### Userland Setup